ahmetgsu/ev-assignment/README.md

 ![Real-life Role Implementation](./app/assets/images/real-life-roles.png)

 In my simple application, I prefer to have a single signin screen and redirect users to the related screen according to their boolean role.
 However, in a real-life app, roles may be more complex (e.g. an admin user may also be a customer).
 It would be better to handle user role as an array of objects.
-On the other hand, it would be better to have different sign-in screens (for admin and for customers) in order to prevent complications during the signin process.
+On the other hand, displaying different sign-in screens to admin and customers would be better in order to prevent complications during the signin process.

 #### Technical

-- I prefer to use custom `Block` and `Text` components instead of native `View`, `Text` components.
+- I prefer to use custom components, such as `Block`, `Text`, `CHeader` and `ConfirmationModal`, instead of native `View`, `Text` components.
 Creating a custom component lets me prevent using inline styling and I think it is more readable.
 - I have choosen `FlatList` instead of simple `ScrollView` component taking into account performance issues.
-FlatList is more permformant when we have unlimited number of items to display on the screen and it provides us scroll-to-fetch feature.
+The main reason of my choice is that `FlatList` is more performant when we have unlimited number of items to display on the screen and it provides us scroll-to-fetch feature.
+On the other hand, React native warns us that VirtualizedLists should never be nested inside plain ScrollViews with the same orientation because it can break windowing and other functionality - use another VirtualizedList-backed container instead.
+- To provide a better user experience, I have added an illustration on User charging history screen in order to not to show a blank screen to users.
+- I have also prefered to display a confirmation modal before taking a significant action.
+This is to verify that users truly intended to perform that action.
+- I have initially used a 3rd party library for `Timer` on the customer session screen.
+However, I have been getting a react native warning saying that componentWillReceiveProps is deprecated and is not recommended for use.
+I had 2 options: First one is to fork the library, make necessary changes and open a PR.
+Obviously, it would take some time for me.
+Second one is to create my own timer component with modern react features.
+In my case, I have pragmatically choosen the second option.

 ### Demo